perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 paul:b
 ```

-As expected a left join makes no difference.
+As expected a left join makes no difference same result as before.

 ```shell
 Processing paul, b